MicrosoftDocs/architecture-center/docs/example-scenario/devops/Manage-Microsoft365-tenant-configuration-with-Microsoft365DSC-and-Azure-DevOps-content.md

 As a next step, you can use Desired State Configuration in [Azure Automation](https://docs.microsoft.com/en-us/azure/automation/automation-dsc-overview) to store configurations in a central location and add reporting of compliance with the desired state.

-We chose to use Azure KeyVault to store secrets, since that offers scalability.
-When only using one or two of secrets, you can also consider using pipeline variables to reduce the complexity of the solution.
+We chose to use Azure KeyVault to store Azure App certificates or user credentials used for authentication to M365 tenant, since that offers scalability.
+You can also consider using pipeline variables to reduce the complexity of the solution.

 ## Considerations